 October 2019

+Submitted to: Sierra Nevada Conservancy

+Submitted by: Upper Mokelumne River Watershed Authority

+Collaborative Partners: Amador-Calaveras Consensus Group

+Introduction

+The following concept proposal is being submitted by the Upper Mokelumne River Watershed Authority (UMRWA) in collaboration with the Amador-Calaveras Consensus Group (ACCG).
+Both organizations identified the need for a mapping tool and database of fuels treatment projects within the Mokelumne and Cosumnes watersheds.
+The mapping tool would spacially display the locations and types of past, ongoing and planned fuels treatments projects throughout the watersheds as well as the status of NEPA and CEQA for those projects and other critical data points.
+The tool would be designed so that it can easily be updated and used by a wide array of partnering agencies indefinitely into the future and beyond the initial set-up phase that this grant would help fund.

 The ACCG was formed in 2008 to bring together the diverse Sierra Nevada Community of loggers, environmentalists, business owners, and local residents with federal, state and local officials to find common ground on forest, economic, and community issues in Amador and Calaveras Counties.
-With the current Collaborative Forest Landscape Restoration (CFLR) funding expiring within the next few years the ACCG has been focused on building its internal capacity to plan projects and identify and apply for new and more funding sources.
+With the current Collaborative Forest Landscape Restoration (CFLR) funding expiring within the next few years, the ACCG is now focused on building its internal capacity to plan and identify new projects and to positions the organization to apply for increased funding from a wide variety of sources.
+Under this proposal, UMRWA would work collaboratively with ACCG and would serve as the fiscal agent to hire a staff person to design and compile the project mapper and oversee implementation this task.

+Background/ Purpose and Need:

-In 2018 the ACCG developed a 5-year Strategic Plan to move the collaborative along and prepare itself for “life post CFLR funding”.
+In 2018, the ACCG developed a 5-year Strategic Plan to move the collaborative forward and to prepare for “life post CFLR funding”.
 One of the main goals of the plan is to complete more work on the ground than the collaborative has previously been doing.
-The first objective of this goal is to create a landscape assessment for the ACCG region to allow for the collaborative to start prioritizing project locations and build off past treatments.
-While the collaborative has been successful in getting work put on the landscape we would like to start implementing these projects in a more strategic way that takes into account all the various partners’ work.
+The first objective of this goal is to create a landscape assessment for the ACCG region that prioritizes projects and maximizes project benefits by building off past treatment locations.
+While the collaborative has successfully accomplished a variety of projects throughout the landscape, we want to design a more strategic and comprehensive program that leverages all the various partners’ work to date.

-In the summer of 2019 the Strategic Landscape Assessment Working Group (SLAWG) was formed as a branch of the ACCG Planning Work Group to start developing a mapping an prioritization tool.
+In the summer of 2019, the Strategic Landscape Assessment Working Group (SLAWG) was formed as a branch of the ACCG Planning Work Group to start developing a mapping and project prioritization tool.
 The SLAWG group has been moderately successful in receiving project data from ACCG partners and plotting on a shared map.
-The though was that if there could be one master map with all the past projects ACCG has completed along with projects that were in the planning and conceptual stages overlaid with critical resources like the wildland urban interface, public infrastructure, critical habitat, and timber resources, that the ACCG could easily identify areas within the landscape that were most in need of restoration and could design projects that built off past projects.
-Figure 1 shows the extent of one of the early drafts of this process.
+The idea is to compile one master map with all the projects ACCG has completed to date combined with projects that are currently in the planning and conceptual stages overlaid with critical data points such as the wildland urban interface, public infrastructure, critical habitat, and timber resources.
+With this critical data combined into one user-friendly mapping tool, the ACCG partners could easily identify areas within the landscape that are most in need of restoration and the partners could then design projects in the most strategic areas possible and in locations that build off past projects.
+Figure 1 shows the extent of one of the early drafts in this process.